getslash/slash/doc/logging.rst

 Another important config path is :ref:`conf.log.session_subpath`.
 In this subpath, a special log file will be kept logging all records that get emitted when there's no active test found.
 This can happen between tests or on session start/end.

+The session log, by default, does not contain logs from tests, as they are redirected to test log files.
+However, setting the :ref:`conf.log.unified_session_log` to ``True`` will cause the session log to contain *all* logs from all tests.

 Last Log Symlinks
 -----------------